Ulnar Nerve Transposition

 The ulnar nerve can be constricted in many places, which results in nerve entrapment.
 The compression pressure on the nerve can cause pain and numbness in various parts of the arm.
 Compression of the nerve occurs most commonly against the medial epicondyle and is called cubital tunnel syndrome.
 Ulnar nerve transposition is a surgical procedure performed to transpose or move the ulnar nerve to an appropriate position from the back of the medial epicondyle.

-Dr. Okoroha has extensive training in ulnar nerve transposition and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in ulnar nerve transposition and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.